 Excel allows you to make easy-to-use work schedules that you can quickly share with your team.
 They’re clean, concise, and can quickly be edited to make sure everyone knows when they should be working.

-While the most efficient option is to automate your work schedules through software like ZoomShift, Excel is a good alternative option to keep track of the hours your employees are working.
+While the most efficient option is to automate your work schedules through an employee scheduling app like ZoomShift.
+But Excel is a good alternative option to keep track of the hours your employees are working.

 Choose a Format for Your Schedule